fonttools/fonttools/Doc/source/misc/loggingTools.rst

 ###################################################################
-loggingTools: tools for interfacing with the Python logging package
+loggingTools: Tools for interfacing with the Python logging package
 ###################################################################

 .. automodule:: fontTools.misc.loggingTools